SamuelChukwulori/DSA-CAPSTONE-PROJECT-2/README.md

 ## 📂 Data Source

-The dataset was provided through the course LMS and contains:
+The dataset was provided through the Canvas LMS platform and contains:

 - `KMS Sql Case Study.csv` — Detailed customer order and transaction records (2009–2012)
 - `Order Status.csv` — A list of returned order IDs during the same period